This page provides best practices for optimizing query performance in CockroachDB.

 INSERT INTO tbl (id, …) VALUES ((SELECT max(id)+1 FROM tbl), …).
 This has a very high performance cost since it makes all

 INSERTtransactions wait for their turn to insert the next ID.
 You should only do this if your application really does require strict ID ordering.
-In some cases, using Change Data Capture (CDC) can help avoid the requirement for strict ID ordering.
-If you can avoid the requirement for strict ID ordering, you can use one of the higher performance ID strategies outlined below.
+In some cases, using change data capture (CDC) can help avoid the requirement for strict ID ordering.
+If you can avoid the requirement for strict ID ordering, you can use one of the higher-performance ID strategies outlined in the following sections.

 |1.
 Use multi-column primary keys||Potentially fastest, if done right||Complex, requires up-front design and testing to ensure performance|

 |2.
 Use functions to generate unique IDs||Good performance; spreads load well; easy choice||May leave some performance on the table; requires other columns to be useful in queries|

 ||Easy to query against; familiar design||Slower performance than the other options; higher chance of transaction contention|